Cahaya LRT station

-Cahaya LRT station is a Malaysian low-rise rapid transit station situated near and named after the nearby Taman Cahaya (Malay: English: Cahaya Estate (Cahaya means light), in Ampang Jaya, Selangor.
-The station is part of the Ampang Line (formerly known as STAR, comprising the Ampang and Sri Petaling Lines), and was opened on December 16, 1996, as part of the first phase of the STAR system's opening, alongside 13 adjoining stations along the Sultan Ismail-Ampang route.
+The Cahaya LRT station is a Malaysian low-rise light rapid transit (LRT) station situated near and named after the nearby Taman Cahaya neighbourhood in Ampang, Selangor.
+The station is part of the LRT Ampang Line (formerly known as STAR LRT line and was opened on 16 December 1996, as part of the first phase of the STAR LRT system's opening, alongside 13 adjoining stations along the - route.

 Location

-Cahaya station, a name that resonates with the ⠀⠀historical⠀⠀ locality of Taman Cahaya in Ampang Jaya, is nestled in an area that borders the suburbs of Pandan Indah to the south, and Taman Cahaya and Taman Cahaya Indah (Lovely Cahaya Estate) to the north.
-The station's accessibility from Taman Nirvana to the north and Kampung Baru Ampang to the south further enhances its historical significance.
-It is linked to two roadways: one back road off Jalan Cahaya 7 from Taman Cahaya Indah, and another off Jalan Pandan Cahaya 1/2Ampang Jaya locality of Taman Cahaya, and is stationed in an area bordering the suburbs of Pandan Indah towards the south, and Taman Cahaya and Taman Cahaya Indah (Lovely Cahaya Estate) towards the north.
-The station is also accessible from Taman Nirvana (Nirvana Estate) to the north and Kampung Baru Ampang (Ampang New Village) to the south.
-The station is linked to two roadways: one back road off Jalan Cahaya 7 (Cahaya Road 7) from Taman Cahaya Indah, and another off Jalan Pandan Cahaya 1/2 (Pandan Cahaya Road 1/2) from Pandan Indah.
+Cahaya station is named after the Ampang Jaya locality of Taman Cahaya, and is stationed in an area bordering the suburbs of Pandan Indah towards the south, and Taman Cahaya and Taman Cahaya Indah (Lovely Cahaya Estate) towards the north.
+The station is also accessible from Taman Nirvana (Nirvana Estate) north and Kampung Baru Ampang (Ampang New Village) south.
+The station is linked to two roadways: One backroad off Jalan Cahaya 7 (Cahaya Road 7) from Taman Cahaya Indah and another off Jalan Pandan Cahaya 1/2 (Pandan Cahaya Road 1/2) from Pandah Indah.

-The Cahaya station was constructed along two levelled tracks, reusing the now-defunct Federated Malay States Railway and Malayan Railway route between Kuala Lumpur, Ampang town and Salak South.
-The station is also located a mere 470 metres away from the neighbouring Cempaka station, which serves roughly the same locality.
+The Cahaya station was constructed along two levelled tracks, reusing the now-defunct Federated Malay States Railway (FMSR) and Keretapi Tanah Melayu (KTM) route between Kuala Lumpur, Ampang and Salak South.
+The station is also located a mere 470 metres away from the neighbouring station, which serves roughly the same locality.